MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P03-Associate-Reviews-to-Movies/content.md

 ...
 ```

+This attribute is required because we don't want any reviews to be orphaned without a movie.
 Now if you submit the form it should work.

 # Adding Reviews to the Movie Show Template

-Don't forget about your reviews you already have.
-We're going to put those below the trailer.
+Now that we've associated reviews with their movie, we're have to display those below the trailer video.

-First query them in the route.
+First query for the reviews in the movies#show route.

 ```js
 // movies.js